sgoldenlab/simba/docs/SHAP.md

 * Are there any potential differences in the features that annotator X and annotator Y look at when annotating videos for the presence or absence of the same target behavior?

-Explainability metrics can be **extremely** important, as it is possible that the classifiers you are using *appear* to look for the same behavioral target behaviours and features as a human observer would (have strong *face validity*) while the classifier in fact looks as something very different from the human observer (weak *construct validity*).
-These weaknesses are typically revealed in new videos and recording environments that were not present in the training data set.
+Explainability metrics can be extremely important, as it is possible that the classifiers you are using *appear* to look for the same behavioral target behaviours and features as a human observer would while the classifier in fact looks as something very different from the human observer.
+Such weaknesses are typically revealed when analyzing new videos in new recording environments, that were not present in the data used to train the classifier.

-In this tutorial we will look at how we can use [SHAP (SHapley Additive exPlanations)](https://github.com/slundberg/shap) within SimBA to calculate how much each feature contributes to the final behavioral classification score for each frame.
-Through this method we will get an verbalizable explanation for the classification score for each frame, such as:
+Here we will look at how we can use [SHAP (SHapley Additive exPlanations)](https://github.com/slundberg/shap) within SimBA to calculate how much each feature contributes to the final behavioral classification score for each annotated video frame.
+Through this method we will get an verbalizable explanation for the classification probability score for each frame, such as:

-*Frame N in Video X was was classified as containing my behavior of interest mainly because of the small distance between animal A and B, but also because the movements of animal A was large.
-In frame N, the movement of the animals increased the behavior classification probability with 20%, and the distance between the animals increased the classification probability with a further 70%*.
+*Frame N in Video X was was classified as containing my behavior of interest, mainly because of the small distance between animal A and B, but also because the movements of animal A was large.
+In frame N, the large movements of the animals increased the behavior classification probability with 20%, and the distance between the animals increased the classification probability with a further 70%*.

-In brief, when using SHAP, each feature is evaluated independently, and the final classification probability is distributed among the individual features according to their contribution, as evaluated after permutations within the order of feature-introductions into the classification scenario:
+In brief, when using SHAP, each feature is evaluated independently, and the final classification probability is distributed among the individual features according to their contribution to it as evaluated after permutations within the order of feature-introductions into the classification scenario:

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/SHAP1.png" />
 </p>

-Where the *base probability* in the figure above, is the probability of picking a frame that contains your behavior by chance (e.g., if half of your video frames contain attack events, then the base probability will be 50%; more info below!).
-To read more about SHAP values, see the [SHAP GitHub repository](https://github.com/slundberg/shap) which SimBA wraps, or read the excellent [SHAP paper in Nature Machine Learning Intelligence](https://www.nature.com/articles/s42256-019-0138-9).
+Where the *base probability* in the figure above, is the probability of picking a frame that contains your behavior by pure chance (e.g., if half of your video frames contain you behavior of interest , then the base probability will be 50%; more info below!).
+To read more about SHAP values, also see the [SHAP GitHub repository](https://github.com/slundberg/shap) which SimBA wraps, or read the excellent [SHAP paper in Nature Machine Learning Intelligence](https://www.nature.com/articles/s42256-019-0138-9).

 ## Part 1: Generate a dataset

 SimBA calculates SHAP values for the classifier at the same time as the model is being trained.
-Thus, before analysing SHAP scores, we need a dataset that contains behavioral annotatiopns.
-Therefore, you will need complete the steps detailed in the [Scenario 1 tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md) **Part 1 Step 1** to **Part 2 Step 6**.
+Thus, before analysing SHAP scores, we need a dataset that contains behavioral annotations.
+You will need complete the steps detailed in the [Scenario 1 tutorial](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md) **Part 1 Step 1** up **Part 2 Step 6**.
 That is, you will need to complete everything from [Creating a project](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#part-1-create-a-new-project-1) up to, and including [labelling behavioral events](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-6-label-behavior-ie-create-annotations-for-predictive-classifiers).

 >Note: If you already have annotations generated elsewhere (e.g., downloaded from the [SimBA OSF repository](https://osf.io/d69jt/), you may not have to go through **Part 1 Step 1** to **Part 2 Step 6** as detailed above.
 When calculating the SHAP values, SiMBA will loook inside your `project_folder/csv/targets_inserted` subdirectory for annotated files (just as SimBA does when generating the classifier).
-The important thing is that this folder is populated with files containing behavioral annotations.
+To calculate SHAp values, SimBA needs this folder to be populated with files containing behavioral annotations.

 ## Part 2: Compute SHAP scores

 ### Step 1: Define SHAP settings
 Next, navigate to the `Train machine model` tab and click on `Settings`.
 In the pop-up window, fill out your model `hyperparameter` settings as described [HERE]
 (https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-7-train-machine-model.
-At the bottom of the `Settings` pop up window, you will see these entry boxes.
-Tick the `Calculate SHAP values` entry box to enable them:
+At the bottom of the `Settings` pop-up window, you will see these entry boxes.
+Begin by ticking the `Calculate SHAP values` entry box.

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/SHAP2.png" />
 </p>

-If this box is ticked, and the entry boxes are filled in, SiMBA will also calculate SHAP values while generating your behavioral classifier.
-SimBA will use your annotations when doing so.
-SHAP calculations are an computationally expensive process, so we most likely can't use **all** of your annotations to calculate them.
-The time it takes to calculate SHAP scores for a single frame will depend on how many features you have the the specs of the computer you are using, but in all likelihood it will take **several seconds, and possibly tens of seconds**, for a single frame.
-We therefore have to select a sub-set of frames that we will calculate SHAP scores for.
+When this box is ticked, and the entry boxes are filled in, SiMBA will also calculate SHAP values while generating your behavioral classifier.
+SimBA will use your annotations in the `project_folder/csv/targets_inserted` folder when doing so.
+SHAP calculations are an computationally expensive process, so you most likely can't use **all** of your annotations to calculate them.
+The time it takes to calculate SHAP scores for a single frame will depend on how many features you have the the specs of your computer, but in all likelihood it will take **several seconds, and possibly tens of seconds**, for a single frame.
+We therefore have to select a random sub-set of frames to calculate SHAP scores for.

-  - In the `# target present` entry box, enter the number of frames (integer - e.g., `100`) with the behavioral target **present** to calculate SHAP values for.
+  - In the `# target present` entry box, enter the number of frames (integer - e.g., `200`) with the behavioral target **present** to calculate SHAP values for.
-  - In the `# target absent` entry box, enter the number of frames (integer - e.g., `100`) with the behavioral target **absent** to calculate SHAP values for.
+  - In the `# target absent` entry box, enter the number of frames (integer - e.g., `200`) with the behavioral target **absent** to calculate SHAP values for.

 Once you have filled in the SHAP entry boxes, click on either `save settings into global environment` or `save settings for specific model`, depening on wether you are generating one model, or several models at once.
 For more information on generating one vs several models, click [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#train-predictive-classifiers-start-the-machine-training).